CivicTechTO/tRacket-directory-START-HERE/README.md

 ### Repositories

-- [Strategy & Design](https://github.com/CivicTechTO/tRacket-strategy-design): our design system, policies, project management, governance, communication, research, and other related documentations.
+- [Strategy & Design](https://github.com/CivicTechTO/tRacket-strategy-design): our design system, policies, project management, governance, communication (website & promotion), research, and other related documentations.

 - [Sensor](https://github.com/CivicTechTO/proj-noisemeter-device): the hardware we designed to make the noise measurements and send them over wifi.
+  - Hardware: Help improve circuits, BOM (component selection), or manufacturing process.
+  - Software: Fix bugs or propose/implement new features.
+  - Mechanical: Research or improve enclosure design, parts sourcing, assembly, weatherproofing, or manufacturing process.

 - Dashboard:
   - [Dashboard - Current](https://github.com/CivicTechTO/tRacket-dashboard): the dashboard that is currently available to inspect our database of noise measurements.
 We are only working on maintenance.
   - [Dashboard - New](https://github.com/CivicTechTO/tRacket-dashboard-react): we are actively developing a new React version of the dashboard.

 - [Sensor Manager](https://github.com/CivicTechTO/tRacket-sensor-manager): the interface for sensor owners to register and then manage their device.

 - [API](https://github.com/CivicTechTO/tRacket-api): this is the software layer that helps the database receive noise measurements and the dashboard to read the database.

 ## Architecture